17 Weeks Pregnant: Symptoms, Baby Development And Size

 2. Should I be worried if the baby doesn’t show any movement during the 17th week?

 If you are pregnant for the first time, you may not be able to recognize the baby movements.
 Moreover, if the placenta gets anteriorly attached to the uterus, then the placenta cushions your baby and makes it harder for you to identify the movements.
-However, the movements can be clearly felt by 22 weeks of pregnancy.
+However, many women can identify fetal movements by the 22nd week of pregnancy.

 3. What are the chances of having a miscarriage at 17 weeks pregnant?